 4. Your Garage Door Is Out of Style

-You may want to change your garage door to update its appearance.
+You may want to change your garage door style or color to update its appearance.
 A brand-new door increases the value of your home and makes it stand out from other houses on your block, especially if your current door has chipped paint or rot on the panels.

 5. Your Garage Door Is Costing You Money

 Wear and tear on your garage door could affect how smoothly it opens and closes.
-While you can change out a part whenever it breaks, if your door needs constant maintenance, the replacement cost of a whole system may end up being less than accessory garage door costs.
+While you can change out garage door parts or accessories when they break, if your door needs constant maintenance, the replacement cost of a whole system may end up being less than accessory garage door costs.

 Along with money on repairs, you may pay more in energy costs with a worn-out garage door.
 Older doors may have gaps in the panels or around the sides that could leak in cold air during the winter.
 Insulated doors help regulate the temperature of your garage, putting less strain on your HVAC system.
 Check the energy efficiency of your garage door if you notice an increase in your energy bills.